kiljon/extended-speed-meter/README.md

 This plugin is a copy of the original [Advanced Speed Meter](https://forums.alliedmods.net/showthread.php?t=143765) with added functionality, more convars, cleaner code (imo), translations and more future-proof (removed the warnings that the original approved plugin displays).
 It's also active.

 I made this plugin because I wanted a server that I play on to keep track of my speedrecords.
 After finding out that the original plugin was inactive, I started exploring the great Sourcemod community.
 Since I'm a developper I could easily find out how everything worked and started building upon the original plugin.
 I worked about 6 days on this plugin, tested it and released it.
 After a week of having this plugin on the server that I play on, I fixed a few bugs and added a few features.
-I don't think there's more that can be added to this plugin so version 1.3 is a stable final version for now.
 Feel free to leave feedback and suggestions.

 # Feature list

 * Display current speed in HUD
+* Disable HUD
 * View all current speedrecords of the current players on the current map
 * View all speedrecords on the current map (with an optional menu to view details of the records)
 * View all speedrecords on all maps (with an optional menu to view details of the records)